 In the wild, birds call out to each other when they are separated.
 You can hear birds that have strayed from the flock (or their mate) respond.
 This guides lost birds back to the group.
 Or, it lets the stray bird tell the rest that it isn’t in danger.

 Your parrot may do the same.
 However, you may not recognize its call or know what to do.
 This leads your parrot to become anxious when you don’t respond.
 If the bird continues to be greeted with silence, its calls will grow more insistent and worried.
-This results in an increasingly loud series of noises until it hits the scream.
+This results in an increasingly loud series of noises until it reaches the right level of scream.

 Getting Your Attention

-For any pet owner, when we hear our pet screech or scream, we come running.
-A parrot will quickly learn that to get a response from you, it has to scream.
+When we hear our pet screech or scream, we come running.
+A parrot will quickly learn that to get a response from you, all it has to do is scream.

-Some owners interpret this as stubbornness like the parrot is determined to gain your attention through any means necessary.
+Some owners interpret this as stubbornness.
 Others interpret it as the parrot learning that its human is bad at listening, so it tries to accommodate louder noises.
+Regardless, you should care about this screaming.
+Depending on the parrot, it may develop separation anxiety if it has a companion bird.
+It is important to ease its anxiety by:

 - Responding before it begins screaming